How To Use Amazon S3 As Storage For Your MFT Server

 Want to watch a video version of this blog post instead?

 Before we begin, let me show you first what it is we're setting up here.
 If you still need more information or want to know the motivations behind this particular set up, read the blog post we referred to earlier.
+If you want a live look, request a free trial.

 Alright.
 See that folder we've highlighted?
 While the other two folders simply map to local directories on storage devices directly attached to the server, that third folder actually maps to a folder in an Amazon S3 bucket.